-Current documentation of all immunizations and TB testing must be submitted to the Clinic Director or your specific program coordinator in the Fall of each academic year or on the schedule required by your program coordinator.
+Current documentation of all immunizations and TB testing must be submitted to the program coordinator in August of each year.
 You will not be permitted to begin your clinical rotations until the documentation is provided.
 If a graduate clinician has commenced a clinical rotation and these requirements are found to be undocumented or expired, he/she will not be allowed to continue at the site until all requirements are met.